gyadam/traffic-sign-classifier/README.md

 #### 1. Testing the model on five German traffic signs found on the web

-Here are the five German traffic signs that I found on the web:
+these are the five German traffic signs that I found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]